 Om mani peme hung evokes Chenrezig, the Bodhisattva of Compassion also known as Avalokitesvara, Guan Yin (Kuan Yin), Padmapa-ni, and Lokes'vara.
 His Holiness the Dalai Lama and His Holiness the Karmapa are both said to be incarnations of Chenrezig.

-I’ve been chanting Om mani padme hum for several years now.
-The tattoo on my left arm is Om mani padme hum
+I’ve been chanting Om mani padme hum for almost ten years now.
+The tattoo on my left arm is Om mani padme hum.

 Om mani padme hum is the mantra inside Tibetan prayer wheels.
 While other sutras, mantras, etc. are used, multiple copies of Om mani padme hum are written on scrolls of paper rolled up inside.
 Spinning a prayer wheel spreads the beneficial effects of the mantra.